charissehung/charissehung.github.io/_posts/2021-04-13-Interactive_Visualizations-using-NOAA-Climate-Data.md

 stations.to_sql("countries", conn, if_exists = "replace", index = False)
 ```

-Now that the tables are in the temps database, the following code checks what tables are present in the data base and what columns are in each table.
+Now that the tables are in the temps database, the following code checks what tables are present in the database and what columns are in each table.

 ``` python
 #check and see what is in the database